HattMobb/HackTheBox-Squashed/README.md

 # HackTheBox-Squashed
-A walkthrough/ write-up of the "Squashed" box following the CREST pentesting pathway
+A walkthrough/ write-up of the "Squashed" box following the CREST pentesting pathway (work in progress)

 ## Enumeration